gazebosim/gz-math/README.md

 The optional Ruby tests of Ignition Math require:

  * [Ruby](https://www.ruby-lang.org/).
 Refer to the [Ruby Documentation](https://www.ruby-lang.org/downloads/) for installation instructions.
-On Ubuntu Systems `apt-get` can be used to install Ubuntu Package `ruby-dev`:
+On Ubuntu systems `apt-get` can be used to install Ubuntu Package `ruby-dev`:

     ```
     sudo apt-get install ruby-dev